Arguably, the ‘free market’ is anything but ‘free’ with the cost to many in society excessive in terms of compassion and inequality.

 Whilst an economic and political system premised on the commodification of people and neoliberal theory maybe a reliable form of wealth generation for some, it is also associated with little compassion for those who require support, as well as structural inequality and poverty for many.

 Nobel prize winning economist Joseph Stiglitz is clear, we are now engaged in a battle which is ideological, describing free market neo-liberalism as a stifling economic ideology which has run it course.

-Neoliberalism has an insidious presence in our lives, much like the air that we breathe, everywhere, yet unseen.
+Neoliberalism has an insidious presence in our lives, much like the air that we breathe, everywhere, yet made invisible by the taken for grantedness of its’ core premise ‘public sector bad, private sector good’.
 George Monbiot provides a compelling argument against this ideology, which values the free market as the place in which citizens can exercise their democratic choices through consumer choice and the private provision of goods and services.
 Supporters of neoliberalism maintain “the market” delivers benefits that could never be achieved by government, and that the more unregulated the market, the better the efficiency.
 Within this framework everything we do, and every person is a potential commodity that can bought, sold and traded for profit.

 However, for me, the free market is associated with a loss of compassion, dignity and respect for one another as an inactive state projects structural failure onto the individual, along with an outdated mantra of ‘private sector good, public sector bad’.

 One need not dig too deep to see the flaws within the current system.
 The research by Lancaster University adds to a plethora of reports, all stating the same thing.
 This system is broken!